Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

-We bin the values from $R(s)$ based on $s$ and take the mean for each group, since for some groups, there can be multiple rounds with the same number of exposures or signals.
-From Figure~\ref{fig:first_adopt}(a), we observe that for EC group, $\sim$30\% of users under the influence of 4 signalers, for DC, $\sim$18\% of users at 4 signalers and for LC, $\sim$15\% of users at 3 signalers (all these being the maximum ratio) made their \textbf{first} switch to the peer decisions in the second phase of the experiment.
+We bin the values from $R(s)$ based on $s$ and take the mean for each group, since for some groups, there can be multiple time steps with the same number of exposures or signals.
+From Fig~\ref{fig:first_adopt}(a), we observe that for EC group, $\sim$30\% of users under the influence of 4 signalers, for DC, $\sim$18\% of users at 4 signalers and for LC, $\sim$15\% of users at 3 signalers (all these being the maximum ratio) made their \textbf{first} switch to the influence decisions in the second phase of the experiment.
 However, on close observation, we find that the number of exposures alone does not explain the adoption behavior.
-When we compare the EC participants with those in DC group, we find that with 4 exposures in $T_{treat}$ (at round 13 for EC and at round 16 for DC), the proportion of adopters in EC making their first peer decision switch (30\% of users) is higher than the proportion in DC (18\% of users), although the same 4 quantity of signals are delivered at different timesteps for the 2 groups.
-However, while there is a constant decrease in the number of adopters making first switches in the EC group going from 4 to 6 exposures, we see that the DC influence pattern does not decrease the same way for 4 to 5 to 6 exposures.
-This suggests that the sudden stimulus from the delayed exposure somehow succeeds in influencing more users to make their first switch to the peer decision compared to the EC group (note that all the users under these different quantities are unique since we measure their first switch).
+When we compare the EC participants with those in DC group, we find that with 4 exposures in $T_{treat}$ (at time step 13 for EC and at time step 16 for DC), the proportion of adopters in EC making their first influence decision switch (30\% of users) is higher than the proportion in DC (18\% of users), although the same 4 quantity of signals are delivered at different time steps for the 2 groups.
+However, while there is a constant decrease in the number of adopters making first switches in the EC group going from 4 to 6 exposures denoted by the corresponding mean $R(s)$, we see that the same quantity for the DC group does not decrease the same way for 4 to 5 to 6 exposures.
+This suggests that the sudden stimulus from the delayed exposure somehow succeeds in influencing more users to make their first switch to the influence decision compared to the EC group (note that all the users under the quantity $R(s)$ for each $s$ are unique since we measure their first switch).
 On the other hand, for the linear cascade group we do not find one quantity that is most effective in the influence - in the LC setup, there is no one exposure that impacts the adoption behavior the most in terms of successful influence.